Wheelchair and ECV Rentals

 Walt Disney World Resorts offer ramps and elevators to create an accessible environment around the resort.
 While all areas my not be fully accessible, most areas are available.
 In particular, there are direct paths from the lobby areas to resort rooms.

 Many Walt Disney World attractions are completely accessible without having to transfer, but others require guests to transfer from the chair into the attraction.
 Some attractions are much more accessible than others.
-The Walt Disney World website has up-to-date information on which attractions are completely accessible and which require guests to transfer to a wheelchair or completely stand up and walk.
 Our specific attractions pages also have this information and can be accessed by visiting each theme park page.

 Disney dining has many options.
 For table service dining, there should be no difficulty in pulling right up to the table.
 For other dining options or buffet style dining accommodations are available.
 Cast Members are normally willing to help.
 For buffet style dining it may be beneficial to ask for a table near the buffet line to avoid having to weave between a crowded dining area to get food.